-But ultimately, this is one of those situations where if you don’t have to go anywhere near the Northeast, then you shouldn’t!
+But ultimately, whether it’s a massive storm or what have you, it may be one of those situations where if you don’t have to go anywhere near it, then you shouldn’t!

-Whenever there’s a storm, your first responsibility is to be safe.
-I always find it funny when something impacts the tri-state area that the media coverage is outsized because all the news operations are based there.
-They think because they care about, you should too.
-But the reality is if you’re not traveling into or out of the Northeast, this storm will not have a significant impact on your life.
+Whenever there’s a storm or any trouble affecting your airline, your first responsibility is to be safe.
+The reality of the situation is if you’re not traveling into or out of where the danger is, then it will not have a significant impact on your life.

 If you’re ever in a situation where you book a flight way in advance and there is a schedule change, you need to fight for re-accommodation or a refund.
 It’s reasonable to expect a full refund if your nonstop suddenly becomes a changeover and you find out well in advance.